 Troubleshooting, diagnostics, monitoring and reporting

-Windows 8 DirectAccess/RRAS provides a monitoring console with rich reporting to use for troubleshooting, capacity and performance planning, and alerting on critical errors and conditions.
-Also, there is detailed event logging and tracing /packet capture to diagnose connectivity issues.
+Windows 8 DirectAccess/RRAS provides a monitoring console with rich reporting to use for troubleshooting, capacity and performance planning, and alerting about critical errors and conditions.
+There’s detailed event logging and tracing /packet capture to diagnose connectivity issues.

 Unified RAS/DirectAccess server roles

 With the DirectAccess server role in Windows 8, IT pros have a single server role that provides all of the Microsoft remote access functions for their end-users.
-The new server role supports both the older Microsoft VPN capabilities as well as the rich end-user experience offered by DirectAccess.
-From the new server role, the IT pro can configure and administer Windows 8 DirectAccess as well as continue to manage the older Remote Access Server (RAS)/DirectAccess infrastructure.
-The new role also allows for easy migration from traditional VPN via Windows 8 Remote Access Server to DirectAccess.
+The new server role supports both the older Microsoft VPN capabilities and the rich user experience offered by DirectAccess.
+From the new server role, the IT pro can configure and administer Windows 8 DirectAccess and continue to manage the older Remote Access Server (RAS)/DirectAccess infrastructure.
+The new role also allows for easy migration from traditional VPN to DirectAccess using Windows 8 Remote Access Server.

-Application Compatibility Tool Kit (ACT)
+Application Compatibility Toolkit (ACT)

 The Application Compatibility Toolkit (ACT) is a set of enterprise tools and documentation that enables developers to evaluate and mitigate app compatibility issues before they deploy Windows.
 ACT is now focused for testing on Windows 8.
-Developers can now use program ID-level app inventory collection on the working OS to identify exactly what needs to be tested and supported.
+Developers can use program ID-level app inventory collection on the working OS to identify exactly what needs to be tested and supported.
 This includes support for 64-bit apps as well as Internet Explorer add-ons.
 ACT also provides improved compatibility data collection and logging that developers can use to examine each app quickly to determine if compatibility issues are the problem.

 User State Migration Tool (USMT)

-The User State Migration Tool (USMT) is included in the Windows Assessment and Deployment Kit (ADK) and enables IT pros to migrate file and system app settings from one PC to another.
+The User State Migration Tool (USMT) is included in the Windows Assessment and Deployment Kit (ADK) and it enables IT pros to migrate file and system app settings from one PC to another.
 In Windows 8, USMT provides validation of the USMT data store and incorporates a recovery option if the data store becomes corrupted.

 Volume Activation Management Tool (VAMT)

 The Volume Activation Management Tool (VAMT) is included in the Windows ADK and lets organizations manage the activation of their PCs using Multiple Activation Key (MAK) keys.
-In Windows 8, VAMT supports Microsoft Management Console 3.0, Active Directory-based activation, and additional reporting.
+In Windows 8, VAMT supports Microsoft Management Console 3.0, Active Directory based activation, and additional reporting.

 Wake alarm

-Support for ACPI 4.0 AC/DC Wake Alarm enables IT pros to wake mobile systems for servicing on timer only when they are on AC power.
+Support for ACPI 4.0 AC/DC Wake Alarm enables IT pros to wake mobile systems for servicing only when they’re on AC power.

 Windows Deployment Services